mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/developer_guide/contributing.md

   git push origin {new_branch_name}
   ```

-- **Create a Pull Request to vLLM MindSpore:** Compare and create a PR between your branch and the vLLM MindSpore master branch.
+- **Create a Pull Request to vLLM-MindSpore Plugin:** Compare and create a PR between your branch and the vLLM-MindSpore Plugin master branch.
 After submission, manually trigger CI checks with `/retest` in the comments.
 PRs should be merged into upstream master promptly to minimize merge risks.

 ### Reporting Issues

 To contribute by reporting issues, follow these guidelines:

-- Specify your environment versions (vLLM MindSpore, MindSpore TransFormers, MindSpore, OS, Python, etc.).
+- Specify your environment versions (vLLM-MindSpore Plugin, MindSpore TransFormers, MindSpore, OS, Python, etc.).
 - Indicate whether it's a bug report or feature request.
 - Label the issue type for visibility on the issue board.
 - Describe the problem and expected resolution.